 About

-I live in Baltimore’s historic neighborhood of Bolton Hill with my husband Kwamina, our son Benji Eyiku, and a giant three-legged cat we call “The Scamp”.
-While South Africa has long been my main second home, these days I’m found more often in Ghana.
-I work across English, Russian, Afrikaans, Shona, and Fante literary and intellectual traditions, and I am always glad to hear from other unorthodox comparatists.
-In addition to my main field of African literature, I have published on novel theory, literature and philosophy, comparative method, and Russian realism.
-I am also Senior Editor of ELH, and Reviews Editor for the Cambridge Journal of Postcolonial Literary Inquiry
+I live in Baltimore’s historic neighborhood of Bolton Hill with my husband Kwamina, our son Benji Eyiku, and a huge three-legged cat we call The Scamp.
+While South Africa has long been my main second home, these days I’m found as often in Ghana.
+I work across English, Russian, Afrikaans, Shona, and Fante literary and intellectual traditions, and I’m always glad to hear from other unorthodox comparatists.
+In addition to my main field of African literature, I have published on novel theory, literature and philosophy, political thought, comparative method, and Russian realism.
+I am also the Director of Johns Hopkins’ Alexander Grass Humanities Institute, and Senior Editor of ELH.

 In 2021, I was named an Andrew Carnegie Fellow.
 You can read more about my fellowship research on the Gold Coast statesman and writer J.E.
 Casely Hayford here